 - Streaming Platform: HBO Max

-This was the first film in “Trilogy of Imagination” by Terry Gilliam and was no less than cinematic magic.
-The story of Time Bandits has been narrated from the perspective of Kevin (played by Craig Warnock).
-The film shows a battle between God (played by Ralph Richardson) and Devil (played by David Warner).
+This was the first film in the “Trilogy of Imagination” by Terry Gilliam and was no less than cinematic magic.
+The story of Time Bandits is narrated from the perspective of Kevin (played by Craig Warnock).
+In addition, the film shows a battle between God (played by Ralph Richardson) and Devil (played by David Warner).

 Kevin meets people like Robin Hood (played y John Cleese), King Agamemnon (played by Sean Connery), and Napoleon (played by Ian Holm).
-It is a good science fiction movie in which a kid’s bedroom is having a world-shaking war.
+It is a good science fiction movie in which a kid’s bedroom has a world-shaking war.

 3. Godzilla vs. Mechagodzilla (1974)